grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 are documented elsewhere.
 Instead, this document describes gotchas and decisions made before or during the install / config process.

-I purchased Dell Inspiron 15, 3520.
+I purchased a Dell Inspiron 15, 3520.
 It has the following features:

 - i7-1255U CPU
 - Intel Iris Xe Graphics